Samuel-Ricardo/travel_simulator/README.md

 </p>

 <p align="justify">
    All goes as data stream having Kafka as intermediator thats ensures no loses keeping the original order of the message even though something crash, when it back to work will run as if nothing has happen, it all is sended to back-end that processes them and send to front-end.
+All data have backup in Elastic Search thats in addition to besides being a Powerfull Search Engine, it is also a full ecosystem that includes Kibana a full Data Analytics that allow you to use data provideded by Elastic to build powerfull graphics and Analytics
 </p>

 > <a href="https://samuel-ricardo.github.io/"> <img src="./readme_files/app_preview.png"> </a>